Leadership Camp FAQ

 My rowing camp will take place at the University of Washington, where campers will have the same access to equipment and facilities that Washington's Division I student-athletes have.
 This rowing camp is acting as the unofficial official University of Washington's junior women's rowing camp.
 It's a great way to get the feel of what it would be like to row for the University of Washington and an opportunity to set up a time to meet with UW coaches after the camp is over and campers are officially released.

 Q: Who will be coaching at Rowing Leadership Camp?

 I have recruited some of the biggest names in the women's rowing world.
 My 2008 Olympic Champion teammates in the women's eight will help coach.
-Lindsay Shoop (2-seat, Barry University Asst.
-Coach) and Anna Goodale (3-seat, Ohio State Asst.
-Coach) will be coaching.
+Lindsay Shoop (2-seat, University of Miami GA coach) and Erin Cafaro (Bow-seat, PSE co-founder and coach) will be coaching.
 Anna Cummins (5 seat, Cummins Chiropractic & Wellness) will give a special presentation of how to take care of your spine (for Rowing Leadership Camp only).

 Q: Will the topic of getting recruited or how to get recruited be addressed at either camp?

 Absolutely.
 I've formed a relationship with The Rower's Edge, who provide high school rowers and coxswains advice on how to get recruited.
 They pride themselves on confidentiality and love it when college coaches don't realize one of their clients is on their team.
 Rower's Edge will Skype in to give a short, informative, "How To" on the basics of recruiting.